soar-robotics/soarchain-docs/docs/Validator/Join Testnet.md

 sidebar_position: 3
 ---

-# Quick Guide to Starting and Monitoring Syncing on Soarchain
+# Initialize the Soarchain Node

 ## Starting the Syncing Process